-Recreational uses should be prohibited in those instances where a scientifically-based risk assessment, or, in the absence of a risk assessment, the best available scientific data demonstrates a probable or imminent degradation of water quality or hazard to public health that cannot be controlled or mitigated in a cost effective manner.
+Recreational uses of domestic water supply reservoirs and the land-based infrastructure necessary to support such uses can add microbial, physical, and chemical contaminants to the drinking water produced from the reservoirs.
+Water utility decisions on permitting recreational uses of water supply reservoirs should consider the following issues: (1) the potential for water quality degradation, (2) the public health risk, (3) the acceptance of such health risks by customers, (4) the current required level of treatment, and (5) additional treatment requirements, uncertainties, and costs that may be incurred.
+Recreational uses should be prohibited in those instances where a scientifically-based risk assessment, or, in the absence of a risk assessment, the best available scientific data demonstrates a probable or imminent degradation of water quality or hazard to public health that cannot be controlled or mitigated in a cost-effective manner.

 Practices specified in this policy statement are consistent with all other pertinent AWWA policy statements.

 Adopted by the Board of Directors June 13, 1971, reaffirmed Jan.
 28, 1979, and Jan.
 25, 1987, and revised June 23, 1996, and June 13, 2004, and Jan.
-25, 2009, and June 10, 2012, and January 14, 2017.
+25, 2009, and June 10, 2012, January 14, 2017, and April 5, 2022.